 The photograph will no longer belong to you after signing this form.

-Copyright release forms or “rights grabbing” forms as they are called informally, are seen most commonly when doing e-commerce photography or other retail form of photography.
+Copyright release forms or “rights grabbing” forms as they are called informally are seen most commonly when doing e-commerce photography or other retail forms of photography.

 Tips for Using Photo Release Forms